-Nani Elia, creator of iHeartPolynesia, is an internationally recognized Polynesian cultural artisan whose work honors the use of traditional materials and techniques while reaching global stages.
-Since 2011, she has dedicated her craft to creating both traditional, contemporary and fresh couture ʻahu and adornments that celebrate and represent Polynesia across diverse platforms.
+Nani Elia, creator of iHeartPolynesia, is an internationally recognized Polynesian cultural artisan whose work honors traditional materials and techniques while reaching audiences around the world.
+Since 2011, she has dedicated her craft to creating traditional, contemporary, and couture ʻahu and adornments that celebrate and represent Polynesian culture across diverse platforms.

 Beyond the global spotlight, Nani’s artistry continues to uplift and preserve Polynesian culture.
-Her costume work has adorned contestants throughout the Miss America and Miss USA Pageant networks, as well as in Polynesia’s Miss Hawaiʻi, Miss Samoa, Miss American Samoa, Miss Heilala, and Miss Pacific Islands pageants.
-She is one of 3 Polynesian costume makers for the world’s largest Polynesian supply store, Aloha Hula Supply, and also works independently as an ʻahu Tahiti maker, creating for dozens of competition groups and soloists worldwide.
-Through her Etsy platform (2015–2019), she had received commissions by dancers from all 50 states and 31 different countries.
+Her costume creations have been worn by contestants and titleholders throughout the Miss America and Miss USA networks, as well as at regional and international pageants including Miss Hawaiʻi, Miss Samoa, Miss American Samoa, Miss Heilala, and Miss Pacific Islands.

-Nani also returns annually to Tahiti, where she is contracted to design traditional competition costumes for top ʻori Tahiti dancers and groups competing in the ʻOri Tahiti Nui World Championships and Hura Tapairu Manihini.
-Her artistry has also been featured in productions, shows, music videos, the Native Hawaiian Chamber of Commerce ʻŌʻō Awards Gala, and even on competitors at the prestigious World Fire Knife Competition.
+Nani returns annually to French Polynesia, where she is contracted to design traditional competition costumes for leading dancers and groups competing in the ʻOri Tahiti Nui World Championships and Hura Tapairu Manihini.
+Her work has also been featured in productions, stage shows, music videos, the Native Hawaiian Chamber of Commerce ʻŌʻō Awards Gala, and on competitors at the prestigious World Fire Knife Competition.

 iheartpolynesia